Dual Radar Setup

 Once the blind sectors have been adjusted on both radars, proceed to the Radar Orientation adjustment inside TimeZero (from the Radar Options).
 The easiest is to use the Radar Overlay and/or AIS target to align each radar echo on the chart.

-IMPORTANT: Even if you connect a GPS and Heading to the FAR radar, you will have to manually adjust the Radar Orientation in TimeZero unless you use the dynamic positioning (refer to Fixed & Dynamic Position).
-The FAR radar only sends a "Head Up" picture to TimeZero in fixed positioning mode.
+IMPORTANT: Even if you connect a GPS and Heading to the FAR radar, you will have to manually adjust the Radar Position and Orientation in TimeZero.